Gamers should know the frame rate per second (FPS) running on the game to determine whether the experience is playable or not.

 7. The FPS count will remain there, even when you close the Game Bar layout.

-FPS from Game Bar provides the most accurate since it’s directly based on computer performance.
-Not to mention that you don’t need third-party software since it bundled with Windows 10.
+FPS from Game Bar provides the most accurate data since it’s directly based on computer performance.
+You don’t even need third-party software since it is bundled with Windows 10.
 Game Bar also can be activated via a game controller.

 #2 Steam also provides FPS count on any game running